Home Laptops Are Cheap Laptops Good Enough? My Month with a Sub-$500 PC

 Misplaced optimism

-While I’ve typically had true stories reviewing finances machines, I knew I’d need to make some compromises switching from my business laptop — a Dell Latitude 7490 with a Core i7 CPU –– to the $329 Aspire E 15 strolling on a Core i3 CPU.
+While I’ve typically had true stories reviewing finance machines, I knew I’d need to make some compromises switching from my business laptop — a Dell Latitude 7490 with a Core i7 CPU –– to the $329 Aspire E 15 strolling on a Core i3 CPU.

 Check Also